Merchant of Venice, The - Study Guide

 Find all Progeny Press Shakespeare titles

-Progeny Press English/Language Arts curriculum will provide your High School grade student with:
+Progeny Press' Merchant of Venice English/Language Arts curriculum will provide your High School grade student with:

-Moral Lessons and Character Values: Hypocrisy, Biblical teaching on money, discrimination, principles of justice, mercy, and honor, mercy from God, Christianity, friendship.
+Moral Lessons and Character Values: Explore deep moral lessons and character values, including discussions on hypocrisy, biblical teachings on money, discrimination, principles of justice, mercy, and honor, divine mercy, the intersection of Christianity, and the essence of friendship.

-Activities and Writing Assignments: Racism study and research paper, final essays including characterization studies, compare and contrast, life lessons, and dramatic acting of one scene.
+Activities and Writing Assignments: Engage in a series of critical activities and writing assignments, including a racism study and research paper, final essays encompassing characterization studies, comparative analysis, extracting life lessons, and dramatic performances of select scenes.

 All of Progeny Press' Language Arts unit lessons are written from a Christian worldview!